Amtrix/fpt-max-cut/README.md

 <h1>Max-Cut kernelization benchmark suite</h1>

 <h2>Setup:</h2>
-git submodule update --init --recursive cd solvers/MQLIb make cd build cmake ../ make benchmark
+<pre><code>git submodule update --init --recursive

-General flags:
+cd solvers/MQLIb
+make
+cd build
+cmake ../
+make benchmark</code></pre>

+<h3>Linking BiqMac and Localsolver</h3>
+Use build-config.json to specify the paths to the corresponding binaries.
+Do this before running cmake in the previous step.

+<h2>Execution flags:</h2>

     -action [action-name]
     Which action the suite should perform.